 Alport syndrome is a rare genetic condition characterized by kidney disease, hearing loss, and eye abnormalities.
 Most affected individuals experience progressive loss of kidney function, usually resulting in end-stage kidney disease.
 People with Alport syndrome also frequently develop sensorineural hearing loss in late childhood or early adolescence.
 The eye abnormalities characteristic of this condition seldom lead to vision loss.

-Alport syndrome is caused by mutations in three possible genes: COL4A3, COL4A4, or COL4A5.
+Nonsense Mutation Alport syndrome is caused by mutations that cause premature stop codons in the mRNA in three possible genes: COL4A3, COL4A4, or COL4A5.
 These genes provide instructions that code for type IV collagen protein, which plays an important role in the glomeruli of the kidneys.
 Glomeruli are clusters of specialized blood vessels that remove water and waste products from the blood and create urine.

-Mutations in the genes associated with Alport syndrome prevent the kidneys from properly filtering the blood.
+These collagen proteins are required for a healthy glomerular basement membrane and podoccyte foot processes that are essential for the kidneys to properly filter the blood.
 As a result, blood and protein pass into the urine.
 Over time, the kidneys become scarred, which leads to kidney failure.

 Type IV collagen is also an important component of the Organ of Corti, the inner ear structure that transforms sound waves into nerve impulses for the brain.
 Alterations in type IV collagen may result in abnormal inner ear functions, which can lead to hearing loss.